xmlrunner/unittest-xml-reporting/README.md

 Tells the test runner where to put the XML reports.
 If the directory couldn't be found, the test runner will try to create it before generate the XML files.

+## Contributing

+We are always looking for good contributions, so please just fork the repository and send pull requests.
+If you would like write access to the repository, or become a maintainer, feel free to get in touch.

+## Work in progress

+There is a [rewrite branch](https://github.com/xmlrunner/unittest-xml-reporting/tree/rewrite) which contains better unit tests and uses a different runner.
+It introduces a `CompositeTestResult` which allows the use of both `TextTestResult` and `XMLTestResult` as delegates.
+If you would like to help reconcile both branches, pull requests are welcome.